wp-plugins/igit-related-posts-with-thumb-images-after-posts/Readme.txt

 == Changelog ==
+= 3.9.4 =
+- Bug Fix- after upgrade title not showing by default.- Solved

 = 3.9.3 =
 - Two options added - Display full title of posts in related posts and number of characters of title to show.